Clicky

 Majer Venezia

-Majer Venezia serves stuffed pastries, fruit juices, brioches, cakes, and pizza slices.
-Fresh daily, don’t miss the cannoli.
+Majer Venezia serves stuffed pastries, fresh fruit juices, brioches, cakes, and pizza slices.
+Don’t miss their cannoli, made fresh daily.

 Dodo Caffe

-Open 24/7 with a canal-side view, Dodo Caffe is a local favourite.
-Try danishes, cheese toasts, risotto, and enjoy a variety of drinks.
+Open 24/7 with a canal-side view, Dodo Caffe is a local favourite, offering danishes, cheese toasts, risotto, and a variety of drinks.

 Breakfast and brunch in Venice